The reusable mask would include a heated copper mesh that’s powered by a battery and surrounded by insulating neoprene.

-N95 respirators, surgical masks, and cloth masks are effective and should be used during the pandemic as directed, Strano says, but one potential advantage of heated masks is that because they kill the virus, they don’t need to be decontaminated or thrown away after use.
+N95 respirators, surgical masks, and cloth masks are effective and should be used during the COVID pandemic as directed, Strano says, but one potential advantage of heated masks is that because they kill the virus, they don’t need to be decontaminated or thrown away after use.
 Additionally, they may offer extra protection by eliminating the virus rather than only filtering it.

 “What we show is that it’s possible to wear something on your face that’s not too cumbersome, that can actually allow you to breathe medically sterile air,” Strano says.
 “The prospect of being able to breathe in medically sterile air and breathe out medically sterile air, protecting the people around you and protecting yourself, is just the next step.
 It’s better technology.”

 Heated masks would be more expensive than cloth masks or surgical masks, but they may be useful in situations where exposure risk is high and cost is less of a concern, the researchers say.
 They have filed for a patent on their mask design, and they plan to begin testing prototypes at MIT with collaborators.